m0wer/memento/docs/computer_science/programming/python/linters.md

 ### Allow missing docstrings when overriding methods

-To alow missing docstrings when overriding methods you can use the [`@overrides`](overrides.md) decorator and the command line option `--ignore-decorator=overrides` or the setting `ignore_decorator = "overrides"` in the configuration file.
+To allow missing docstrings when overriding methods you can use the [`@overrides`](overrides.md) decorator and the command line option `--ignore-decorator=overrides` or the setting `ignore_decorator = "overrides"` in the configuration file.